What was the Civil Rights Movement?

 Rosa Louise McCauley Parks was an African American civil rights activist who is best known for her role in the Montgomery Bus Boycott.
 Parks refused to give up her spot on a bus on December 5th, 1955, as she was a person of color and had to sit in the back.
 She was forcefully removed from her seat and fined $10 (equivalent to 250 modern dollars).
 Parks was called “the first lady of civil rights” and “the mother of the freedom movement” by the Congress of the USA.

 Martin Luther King Jr.

 Martin Luther King Jr. was an African American civil rights leader and Baptist Minister.
-King was seen as the leader of the civil rights movement, who helped inspire millions of Americans to make a change.
-King became the most visible spokesperson and leader during the civil rights movement.
+King was seen as the leader of the Civil Rights Movement who helped inspire millions of Americans to make a change.
+King became the most visible spokesperson and leader during the Civil Rights Movement.
 King is most famous for his “I Have A Dream” speech.
-The said speech helped pass the 1964 Civil Rights Act and was vital in inspiring all Americans.
+This speech helped pass the 1964 Civil Rights Act and was vital in inspiring all Americans.

 Malcolm Little, better known as Malcolm X, was an African-American human rights activist and Muslim Minister who was a popular figure of the Civil Rights Movement.
 He was a supporter of Black Nationalism and Pan-Africanism.
 Unlike Martin Luther King Jr., Malcolm X urged his fellow African Americans to protect themselves from white suppression “by any means necessary.”
 He labeled other civil rights leaders “stooges” of the white world and even labeled Martin Luther King Jr. as a chump.

 Other Civil Rights leaders worth mentioning include Sojourner Truth and Bayard Rustin.